Celtics–Heat rivalry

 The Celtics–Heat rivalry is a National Basketball Association (NBA) rivalry between the Boston Celtics and the Miami Heat.
-It is widely regarded as one of the nastiest and most intense postseason rivalries in NBA history.
+It is widely regarded as one of the most intense postseason rivalries in NBA history.

-Since first meeting in 1988, the Celtics hold an 86–56 lead in the rivalry's regular season series, while the teams are tied at 21–21 in individual playoff games.
 Media writers generally state that the rivalry between the two teams solidified in the 2010s, after both teams formed "Big Threes" that began to face each other in multiple consecutive playoff matchups.

 The two teams have met each other in four Eastern Conference Finals: 2012, 2020, 2022, and 2023.
 All seven years the two teams have met in the postseason, the winner made the NBA Finals that year.

 History

 1980s–2000s: Pre-rivalry years

 While the Boston Celtics formed in 1946, the Miami Heat began play in 1988 as an expansion franchise.
 The Celtics and Heat first played against each other on November 15, 1988; playing on the road, the Celtics defeated the Heat 84–65.
 Boston would win their first ten matchups against Miami.

-An April 1991 game between the two sides featured the Celtics' Reggie Lewis scoring a career high 42 points in a 119–109 win for Boston.
-In December 1995, the Celtics won a double overtime game against the Heat, 121–120.
+An April 1991 game between the two sides featured the Celtics' Reggie Lewis scoring a career high 42 points in a 119–109 victory for Boston.
+In December 1995, the Celtics narrowly won a double overtime game against the Heat 121–120.

 In 1995, head coach Pat Riley resigned from the Knicks via fax to become president and head coach of the Miami Heat, with complete control over basketball operations.
 Riley's addition marked the moment the Miami Heat became an NBA Finals contender.
-Prior to a five year run as Knicks coach, Riley was the head coach for the Showtime Lakers from 1981-1990 and a big part of the Celtics-Lakers rivalry.
-Riley, star players Dwyane Wade and Shaquille O'Neal would later lead the Heat to their first championship in franchise history in 2006.
+Prior to a five-year run as Knicks coach, Riley was the head coach for the Showtime Lakers from 1981 to 1990 and a big part of the Celtics-Lakers rivalry.
+Riley, along with star players Dwyane Wade and Shaquille O'Neal, would later lead the Heat to their first championship in franchise history in 2006.